Sometimes, a friend's Facebook comment can save a life.

 "As soon as I was holding my beautiful baby girl in my arms, all I could think was, 'What if?'" said the Michigan mom.
 "What if I had not complained on Facebook?
 What if no one had told me?
 All I could think was that I had to let other women know.
 I didn't want any of them to wonder what had happened to their perfectly healthy baby."

-DePino penned a Facebook post, sharing her experience with ICP and warning other expectant mothers to call their doctor if they think they may have the condition.
+DePino penned a Facebook post, sharing her experience and warning other expectant mothers to call their doctor if they think they may have the condition.

-To date, DePino's post has been shared nearly 25,000 times, and the new mom is thrilled to be spreading her message to women everywhere.
+DePino's post has been shared more than 62,000 times.
+The mom said she's thrilled to be spreading her message to women everywhere.

-"I would like to urge pregnant women who are suffering from severe itching to be their own advocate," said DePino.
+"I would like to urge pregnant women who are suffering from severe itching to be their own advocate," DePino said.
 "Know the signs and symptoms and then contact your doctor.
 Don't ignore the itch, a simple blood test could save your baby's life."

 So what is this rare condition that, according to Moore, affects only 1 in 100 women in the U.S.?